Skip to Main Content

 Cracked foundation

-As you can see, bentonite clay soil is quite problematic.
+As you can see, bentonite clay soil can cause many issues.
 Considering fluctuations in moisture levels, let’s explore exactly how this soil impacts your home and its foundation.

 Signs of Foundation Problems